-I purchased a NESCO American Harvest dehydrater on Craigslist for $30 one January morning and went to work.
+I purchased a NESCO American Harvest dehydrator on Craigslist for $30 one January morning and went to work.
 I’ve had some hits and misses, but here is what I’ve had the best luck with so far.

-- Canned peaches.
 Easy, easy, easy and so good!
 Buy #10 cans of peaches at Costco for $5 or so.
 Pour the fruit into a colander and rinse with water.
 Lay out the peach slices on the dehydrator trays and dry at a medium setting until the peaches are chewy.
 These are a great travel snack and will last for years if you store them using a Foodsaver system.

 Buy a #10 can of applesauce at Costco for right around $5.
 Spread a thin layer of applesauce on a plastic tray and dehydrate.
 When it is dry, you have your own fruit leather!
 Roll it up, and store.
 Add cinnamon, pureed strawberries or peaches, or anything else you can think of for variety.
 My kids love this treat.

-One of my camping-crazy friends dehydrates sheets of spaghetti sauce, rehydrates them with water over a campstove and has almost-instant pasta sauce.
+One of my camping-crazy friends dehydrates sheets of spaghetti sauce, re-hydrates them with water over a camp stove, and has almost-instant pasta sauce.
 She’s also been known to make hamburger rocks in her dehydrator.